Rumi727/Serializable-Dictionary/README-EN.md

 Additionally, [SerializableDictionary] inherits Dictionary, so you can just use it as you would normally use a dictionary\
 In other words, you can just replace the previously used [Dictionary] with [SerializableDictionary] and it will be completely compatible!\
-So, of course, packages such as [Json.NET](https://www.newtonsoft.com/json) will also detect it as a dictionary ~~(maybe?)~~
+So, of course, packages such as [Json.NET] will also detect it as a dictionary ~~(maybe?)~~

-Additionally, since Unity's internal serialization system is used, not only the script but also [ScriptableObject](https://docs.unity3d.com/kr/2022.3/Manual/class-ScriptableObject.html), [JsonUtility](https://docs It can also be used in many places such as .unity3d.com/ScriptReference/JsonUtility.html)\
+Additionally, since it uses Unity's internal serialization system, it can be used not only in scripts but also in various places such as [ScriptableObject] and [JsonUtility]\
 Of course, it also supports things like undo and redo\
 Prefab overriding is also supported, but it is a bit strange due to the nature of classifying keys and values ​​into two lists (I wanted to combine them into one list, but that would make it too complicated).